Skip to main content

 Cancer Clinical Trials Search API

-This Clinical Trials Search API will enable the community—advocacy groups, academia, and others in the cancer clinical trials ecosystem—to build applications, integrations, search tools, and digital platforms tailored to individual communities that bring clinical trial information to more providers, patients, and their family members.
+The NCI Clinical Trials Search API enables the community—advocacy groups, academia, and others in the cancer clinical trials ecosystem—to build applications, integrations, search tools, and digital platforms tailored to individual communities that bring clinical trial information to more providers, patients, and their family members.

 Are you developing a digital product around cancer information or cancer clinical trials?

-NCI's clinical trial search is now powered by the Clinical Trials Search API and allows NCI to begin providing better search results.
+NCI's clinical trial search is powered by the Clinical Trials Search API.
 The information made publicly available by the Clinical Trials Search API draws from the Clinical Trials Reporting Program (CTRP) database.
 This CTRP information does not include regulatory information such as IRB approval details, IND/IDE information, NCI-specific Data Table 4 information, or biomarker data.
 In addition, no accrual information, patient-level or summary, is made public.

 Ready to use the Clinical Trials Search API?